dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/partitioning.md

 In Dagster, partitioning is a powerful technique for managing large datasets, improving pipeline performance, and enabling incremental processing.
 This guide will help you understand how to implement data partitioning in your Dagster projects.

-By the end of this guide, you'll have a comprehensive understanding of:
+## What you'll learn

-- Defining partitions for Dagster assets and jobs
+- How to define partitions for Dagster assets and jobs
-- Establishing dependencies between partitioned assets
+- How to establish dependencies between partitioned assets
-- Leveraging Dagster partitions with external systems like dbt
+- How to leverage Dagster partitions with external systems like dbt

+---

 <details>
   <summary>Prerequisites</summary>